CommunityHoneyNetwork/chn-docs/docs/index.md

 ## Simple deployments for your platform

 CHN aims to make deployment of honeypots and honeypot management tools easy and flexible.
 The default deployment method uses Docker Compose and Docker to deploy with a few simple commands.
 Want to jump right in an get started?
-Deploy a honeypot management server and sample honeypot in minutes with the [Quickstart Guide](quickstart.md).
+Deploy a honeypot management server and sample honeypot in minutes with the [CHN Server Install](serverinstall.md).

 ## Getting the correct versions